ferro-dev/dotfiles/README.md

 # dotfiles

-⚙️ .files, such as .vimrc, for keeping tracking of my user specfic configuration.
+⚙️ .files, such as .zshrc, for keeping tracking of my user specfic configuration.

 ## Getting Started